 Red teams play with situational awareness or lack thereof.
 Like an adversary, they identify patterns that link individuals to systems, systems to networks, and networks to the full target.
 They often expose alternative ways to probe the breaking point of policies and plans by creating false trails.
 They develop noisy attacks and let the target follow them, while having a secondary stealthy one ready to perform the actual attack.
 This disrupts the orderly way organizations perform their planning (and react to events).

 Overall, having an understanding of who the adversary is and how it might exploit weaknesses and security vulnerabilities will make any organization better prepared.
-Rather than just reacting to a security event, organizations should implement a new posture, one based on the red team mindset: be proactive, think what an attacker can exploit, and stay two or three moves ahead of him.
+Rather than just reacting to a security event, organizations should implement a new posture, one based on the Red Team Mindset: be proactive, think what an attacker can exploit, and stay two or three moves ahead of him.
 Prepare and establish detection and deception measures.
 Make a future attack harder.

-Red teams can predict future threats.
 If one has enough visibility into what an adversary might do, their TTPs (tactics techniques and procedures) and motives, a much better overall security defense posture can be set, a better plan with various degrees of contingencies can be prepared and when a new challenge presents itself, the whole organization is better suited to deal with it.

-By having a red team exercise, we can learn where the entry points are, what the weak links are, where we can improve and where the system is lacking.
-We can identify the problem areas, and when the next attack happens, and it will happen, we can better be prepared for it.
+By having a Red Team exercise, we can learn where the entry points are, what the weak links are, where we can improve and where the system is lacking.
+We can identify the problem areas, and when the next attack happens, and it will happen, we can be better prepared for it.
 We can start seeing the signs and markers earlier and have better deceptions placed in the system (whether virtual or real).
 We can make it harder for the attackers.
-If an adversary spends time, money, and resources only to find out that we led them on a false trail, then the red team exercise is worth it.
+If an adversary spends time, money, and resources only to find out that we led them on a false trail, then the Red Team exercise is worth it.